dgumustel/mask-detection/README.md

 Future areas of opportunity:

 1).
 Expansive usage of more data to increase variety and diversity of material to train data on.
-In particular groups of people and additional face covering than the typical blue surgical mask.
+In particular groups of people and additional face covering other than the typical blue surgical mask.

 2).
 Simpler models are better due to computational resources and clarity.
 This can not be stressed enough in that it allows for replication and flexibility, which only improves the model.

 3).
 Never start from zero!
 Past efforts of others cement our success.
-It is important to build on the shoulders of those that have produced successful results because the collective effort is what can dramatically enhance the next iteration of this experiment.
+It is important to build on the shoulders of those that have produced successful results, because the collective effort is what can dramatically enhance the next iteration of this experiment.

 ---